The late Dale Culver’s family expressed dismay and delayed RCMP misconduct hearing

 ‘He was a person just like you and I, and he deserved to live,’ says daughter

-The family has been waiting for nearly six years for answers after Culver, a Wet’suwet’en and Gitxsan 35-year-old father of three, died during an arrest by RCMP in Prince George in 2017.
+The family has been waiting for nearly six years for answers after Culver, a 35-year-old Wet’suwet’en and Gitxsan father of three, died during an arrest by RCMP in Prince George in 2017.

 The officers allege that he attempted to flee on a bike and was then pepper sprayed while being taken into custody.
 Culver collapsed and died shortly after, according to the Independent Investigations Office of B.C, or IIO report.

-Lily Speed-Namox was a teenager when her father was killed.
-Now 20, her teenage years were spent waiting for the results of the inquiry into his death.
+Now, 20, her teenage years were spent waiting for the results of the inquiry into his death.

-“We had to show our support today and show that even though they might have moved the date, we’re not going to stop; we are not going to move; this is still my dad’s case.
+“We had to show our support today, and show that, even though they might have moved the date, we’re not going to stop; we are not going to move; this is still my dad’s case.

 Earlier this week, the family held a press conference calling for systemic changes.